Maryna-Kamenna/maryna-kamenna/README.md

 <!--
 **Maryna-Kamenna/maryna-kamenna** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Here are some ideas to get you started:-->

 - 🔭 I’m currently working on Java Script ( React )
-- 🌱 I’m currently learning Java Script
 - 👯 I’m looking to collaborate on disainers to make your projects revive)
 - 💬 Ask me about Odessa, traveling or codding))
-- 📫 How to reach me: massage me at Telegram: @blonDev -->
+- 📫 How to reach me: massage me at Telegram: @blonDev